 Our favorite places to eat in Breckenridge are The Crown and Crepes A La Cart.
-After a long day on the slopes though, I grab pizza from Windy City Pizza & Pub and head north to Broken Compass Brewery.
-I love the kick back atmosphere here and that you can bring your own food.
+After a long day on the slopes though, I grab a pizza from Windy City Pizza & Pub and head north to Broken Compass Brewery.
+I love the kickback atmosphere here and that you can bring your own food.

 One of my favorite things about Breckenridge is that the BreckConnect Gondola is free.
 Whether you are here in summer or winter, you have to ride the Gondola.
 The views are incredible!

 The gondola has three stops.
-First it takes you to the residential area and acess to snowshoeing and nordic trails.
+First, it takes you to the residential area and access to snowshoeing and Nordic trails.
 The second takes you to Peak 7 and the last is Peak 8.
 More on each peak below.